amclees/amclees.github.io/_posts/2020-12-19-what-is-programming.markdown

 This is for something as simple as calculating sales tax.
 Not all the lines are that interesting, and lines of code is an imperfect metric.
 But consider that Windows XP had 50 million lines of code to give a rough idea of the complexity that exists.
-Any typo in all 50 million lines could produce a bug, but, more importantly, different programmers could have different ideas about the problem.
+Any typo in any of 50 million lines could produce a bug, but, more importantly, different programmers could have different ideas about the problem.
 What should a negative sales tax rate do?
 The code above would grant a discount to the customer, which is almost certainly a bug.
 It would be better not to give a result at all.